 In addition to the audits and investigations required by Section 90001, the Franchise Tax Board and the Commission may make investigations and audits with respect to any reports or statements required by this title.

 History: Amended by Stats.
 2004, Ch.
 483; amended by Stats.
-2013, Ch.
-9, effective July 1, 2014.
+2014, Ch.
+9. References at the time of publication (see page 2):